marstr/envelopes/README.md

 # envelopes
 [![Build](https://github.com/marstr/envelopes/workflows/Build/badge.svg?branch=main)](https://github.com/marstr/envelopes/actions?query=workflow%3ABuild)

-Been scouring the internet looking for a personal finance library written in Go flexible enough to model your budget?
+Been scouring the internet looking for a personal finance library written in Go?
+Having trouble finding one flexible enough to model your budget?
 You have arrived at a library that aims to give you the building blocks to represent your finances no matter how you look at them.

 ## include
 Whether you're using Go modules or $GOPATH, you can acquire this library by simply running the following command from